 - Curbside delivery or at home with phone orders

-- A service business that would like to take credit card orders over the phone rather than waiting for a check
+- A service or small business that would like to take credit card orders over the phone rather than waiting for a check

 - For businesses that take orders for products at tradeshows or pop-up events